 What to do in an emergency

-In the event of an emergency while abroad, first contact the appropriate local authorities.
-Then, contact the program director or UK faculty member for guidance.
-If immediate contact with UK is needed, direct your call to the University of Kentucky Police, who will relay your call to the appropriate individuals in the Office of International Center.
-Support with health-related emergencies can also be sought by contacting HTH Worldwide Insurance.
+Make sure you know the emergency phone numbers for the country in which you are studying.
+In the event of an emergency while abroad, first contact the appropriate local authorities as soon as possible.
+Then, contact the program director or on-site UK faculty member for guidance.
+In case of health-related emergences, contact AXA Assistance in Coordination with Mercer at 1-312-935-1469.
+Then, contact the University of Kentucky police department, who will relay your call to the appropriate authorities on campus.
+The 24-hour line for the UKPD is 1-859-257-8573.

 Consular personnel at U.S. Embassies and Consulates abroad and in the U.S. are available 24 hours a day, 7 days a week, to provide emergency assistance to U.S. citizens.
 Contact information for U.S. Embassies and Consulates appears on the Bureau of Consular Affairs website at http://travel.state.gov.
 Also note that the Office of Overseas Citizen Services in the State Department's Bureau of Consular Affairs may be reached for assistance with emergencies at 1-888-407-4747, if calling from the U.S. or Canada, or 202-501-4444, if calling from overseas.